aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/mhtml-to-word/_index.md

 {{% blocks/products/pf/agp/content h2="Save MHTML to WORD in C# Online for Free" %}}

-The following example demonstrates how to convert MHTML to WORD document format in C#.
+The following example demonstrates how to convert MHTML to WORD in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert MHTML file into WORD format.
+Follow the easy steps to convert MHTML to WORD.
 Upload your MHTML file, then simply save it as WORD file.
 For both MHTML reading and WORD writing you can use fully qualified filenames.
 The output WORD content and formatting will be identical to the original MHTML document.

 {{% /blocks/products/pf/agp/text %}}